 Looking over the current iPhone 7 vs iPhone 8 prices on Swappa, we’re able to see the current going rate for each model and compare them against each other.
-On average, you can get a higher capacity iPhone 7 (128GB) for around $50 less than the cheapest iPhone 8 (64GB).
-This can be really helpful for those who need as much storage space as possible for games, photos, and 4K videos.
+On average, you can get a higher capacity iPhone 7 (128GB) for around $40 less than the cheapest iPhone 8 (64GB).
+This can be really helpful for those who need more storage space for games, photos, and 4K videos.

 Even when comparing the two highest storage configurations, the differences in price is similar, with the iPhone 7 (256GB) going for $40-$60 less than the iPhone 8 (256GB).
 Not a bad deal, especially when you consider how similar the two models are.
-The only question is how much those savings mean to you?
+The only question is how much do those savings matter to you?

 Why you should get the iPhone 7